nhooyr/neoman/README.md

 If set, no mappings are made in neoman buffers.
 By default it is not set.

 ## Contributing
-I'm very open to new ideas, new features, anything really ;) .
-Open up an issue, send me a PR, or email.
+I'm very open to new ideas, new features.
+Open up an issue, send me a PR or an email.

 TODO:
 -----